Camp Ruston: POW camp

 Records indicate that one American was kept as a POW at Camp Ruston.
 Ludwig Staudinger Jr. was born in Germany in 1921.
 His family left Germany and immigrated to the west coast of the US near Yakima, Washington.
 As the war in Europe began, the young German American's allegiance to his mother country drew him into joining the German army prior to America's entry into the war.
 He left Yakima and fought in the early years of the war.
-Staudinger was captured by the English and eventually, this naturalized American, fighting for his mother country found himself a German POW in his naturalized country.
+Staudinger was captured by the English and eventually, this naturalized American, fighting for his mother country, found himself a German POW in his naturalized country.

-A Luftwaffe prisoner stated that while the camp was tough, compared to German standards it was like a vacation.
-During their incarceration in Camp Ruston, the prisoners benefited from food, medical care, and physical surroundings which were better than what their countrymen were experiencing at home.
+A Luftwaffe prisoner stated that while the camp was tough, compared to German standards, it was like a vacation.
+During their incarceration in Camp Ruston, the prisoners benefited from food, medical care, and physical surroundings that were better than what their countrymen were experiencing at home.
 They ate the same food as their captors; perhaps even better, as several experienced cooks were among them.
 Prisoners were permitted to purchase snacks and personal items at a canteen, engage in athletic and craft activities, and organize an orchestra, a theater, and a library; KWKH broadcast a concert by the prisoners.

 Enlisted prisoners were required to work at the camp and for farms and businesses across north Louisiana.
 They picked cotton, felled timber, built roads, and performed other tasks to help solve the domestic labor shortage caused by the war; cotton picking was perhaps the most difficult.
 They were paid in scrip which they could use in the camp canteen.
 There are numerous accounts of POWs and locals meeting and becoming "friends" during their stay.
 Officers were not required to work but could if they desired.
 One such case involved Hans Stollenwerk, an Afrika Corp lieutenant, who worked as an assistant to one of the camp's civilian accountants.
 Stollenwork's art had been given to the accountant as he left Camp Ruston.
 The artwork was found in an old barn near Arcadia, Louisiana and donated to the Camp Ruston Foundation nearly 50 years later.